CharlieBignell/DataScience-StockMarket/README.md

 - **Details**: text explanation of transaction e.g. '1.5 Tesla Motors Inc (US88160R1014) @ USD 615.10000 (@ 1 USD = 1.38887 GBP) on 04-Mar-2021 20:30:26'
 - **Value**: the amount bought/sold/given in GBP.
 It's signed i.e. outgoings are negative

 Although it contains all the data I need, most of the uesful data is packed into the string contained in the 'details' column.
-Cleanup.ipynb serves to extract all the useful information from this csv file and export it into three files:
+Cleanup.ipynb serves to extract all the useful information from this CSV file and export it into three files:
 - **basic.csv**: all buys/sells with the columns Date, Type, Value, ShareCount, FXRate, Name, and Currency
 - **dividend.csv**: all dividend payments with the columns Date, Value, and Name
 - **other.csv**: all other transactions e.g. interest, fx fee, deposits etc. with the columns Date, Value, and Type